ShreyashSrivastavaa/S.A.F.E/README.md

 ### 2. Run the API Server

-[cite_start]The model is served via a lightweight Flask API[cite: 123].
+The model is served via a lightweight Flask API.
 To start the server, run the following command from your terminal:

 ```bash
 python app.py